Top 10 Best Cheap Cars

 3. Mazda 2

 The Mazda2 isn’t the cheapest of the cheap cars, but it’s still pretty budget-friendly while packing a punch in the style stakes.
-An agile, award-winning model, the smallest Mazda on offer is about as big as a Ford Fiesta but over £2,000 cheaper.
+An agile, award-winning model, the smallest Mazda on offer is about as big as a Ford Fiesta.

-Priced from £13,795 for the entry-level ‘SE+’ model, the Mazda 2 has a lot to offer, including a sporty yet refined ride and responsive handling, not to mention sleek external looks and an upmarket interior for its price range.
+Priced from £15,840 for the entry-level ‘SE-L’ model, the Mazda 2 has a lot to offer, including a sporty yet refined ride and responsive handling, not to mention sleek external looks and an upmarket interior for its price range.